University Writing Program

 Rebekah Shultz Colby, Teaching Associate Professor, PhD, Bowling Green State University

-Angela Sowa, Teaching Assistant Professor, PhD, Texas Women's University
+Angela Sowa, Teaching Associate Professor, PhD, Texas Women's University

 Geoffrey L. Stacks, Teaching Professor, PhD, Purdue University

 Kara Taczak, Teaching Associate Professor, PhD, Florida State University

 John Tiedemann, Teaching Associate Professor, MA, University of Wisconsin - Madison